Frequently Asked Questions

 through the Police at any time,

-through the Social Services Emergency Duty Team after 5pm.
+through the Social Services between 9am-5pm or the Emergency Duty Team after 5pm.

 How long can I stay ?

 As long as you need – anything from a few days to several months.

 What about the children ?